August 7, 2018

 One key way to do this is through your profiles on social network sites.
 Be sure your name is part of your handle and the profile URL.
 For example, on Twitter use a handle like "@myname."
 On Facebook, you can claim your own personal URL with your name.
 It will look like www.facebook.com/yourname.
 Monitoring is easier than ever with tools like Rankur, Trackur, Social Mention and Google Alerts, which is free.
 These services will make you aware anytime your name or your company's name appears on the Internet.

 So, remember to view your online presence as a strategic asset.
 A positive reputation for both the company and the individuals that represent it is critical to success.
 Successfully building and maintaining a positive online presence requires strategy and the conscious investment of time and resources.
-The experts at Reputation Sciences™ understand why your online presence matters and are dedicated to helping you build a reputation that leads to personal and professional growth.
+The experts at Reputation Sciences™ understand why your individual online presence matters and are dedicated to helping you build a reputation that leads to personal and professional growth.
 Contact us to learn more about the resources available to you.